asizikov/asizikov.github.io/content/blog/2026-02-01-building-skills-how-to-write-a-good-agent-skill.md

 What can we do about it?
 One option is to store the banner in a separate file and amend the instructions file to read the banner only when it's time to say hi back to me.
 Yup, this pattern has a name - Progressive Loading.

-This is a good pattern in general, do not put everything in `AGENTS.md` file, but keep it as small as possible and hint the agent to load instructions from other sources as needed.
+This is a good pattern in general.
+Do not put everything in `AGENTS.md` file, but keep it as small as possible and hint the agent to load instructions from other sources as needed.

 ### Introducing Agent Skills

 What we did so far:
 - Implemented contextual sub-task into our agent behavior
 - Used Progressive Loading pattern to keep the main instructions file small and focused